How to Measure Quality of AI Call Interactions (2026 KPIs)

 First Call Resolution (FCR)

-FCR measures the percentage of calls where the customer’s issue is resolved entirely on the first contact, with no need for a follow up.
-This is a powerful indicator of both efficiency and customer satisfaction.
+FCR measures the percentage of calls where the customer’s issue is resolved entirely on the first contact, with no need for follow up.
+This is the gold standard outcome metric.
+According to SQM Group research, every 1% improvement in FCR correlates with a 1% improvement in customer satisfaction.

 Task Efficiency